(Click on the link above for more details on trauma-informed yoga.)

 I suspect it was PTSD that contributed to the end of my brother’s marriage as well.
 When my brother passed he was not in touch with family—not for lack of trying on my part.
 (Another reference: Childhood Trauma Leads to Brains Wired for Fear)

 It wasn’t until my YogaFit Warrior training that I fully realized my parents and my brother didn’t just have short tempers.
 I came to a deeper understanding of exactly how trauma gets stored in the body through the central nervous system.
 Needless to say, I wish I knew then what I know now as my heart fills with huge compassion.

-The courage and inner strength it took for all Poles to rise above their violent history—let alone my parents—and to hold onto their Polish heritage under threat of death was not something I dwelled upon as a child of Polish immigrants who had been prisoners of war.
+The courage and inner strength it took for my parents and all my Polish ancestors to rise above their violent history—holding onto their Polish heritage under threat of death—was not something I dwelled upon as a child of Polish immigrants who had been prisoners of war.
 My parents shared no bitterness for having had ten years of their lives stolen with the added humility of being held prisoners on farms and in war camps, their families ripped apart.
 While their silence was probably more a symptom of PTSD, I’ve come to view their lack of outward bitterness as a gift—albeit unintentional.

 In the summer of 2015, I had the absolute honor of completing another overwhelmingly meaningful training by an amazing human being, Matthew Sanford: Mind Body Solutions Opening Yoga Levels I and II is an adaptive yoga training based upon the unique experience of Founder Matthew Sanford, an award-winning author, nationally renowned yoga teacher, and paraplegic since 1978.

 In our first session, he asked us our reasons for participating in the training.
 Who were we trying to save?
 He was trying to save the 13-year old boy that awoke from the car accident which killed his father and sister, and paralyzed him from the chest down, changing his life forever.